sallesma/sudoku/README.md

 ### Installation

-You need inotify to run some of the make commands (such as autocompile and autorun)
+You need inotify to run some of the make commands (such as autocompile and autorun) and CUnit for the tests.

 ### Contribution